 What are chia seeds?

 “Chia is an edible seed that comes from the desert plant Salvia hispanica, a member of the mint family that grows abundantly in southern Mexico.
-You may have seen chia sprouts growing on the novelty planters called Chia Pets, but historically, the seeds have been the most important part of the plant.
 In pre-Columbian times they were a main component of the Aztec and Mayan diets and were the basic survival ration of Aztec warriors.
 I’ve read that one tablespoon was believed to sustain an individual for 24 hours.
 The Aztecs also used chia medicinally to stimulate saliva flow and to relieve joint pain and sore skin.” – Quoted from Dr.Weil

 What do chia seeds taste like?

 The flavor is very mild and almost non-existent.
-When they are combined with liquid they start to form a gel like consistency, so if you were to eat them plain the gelling process will start in your mouth.
-Although, I don’t often eat them plain, they’re better mixed in things like smoothies or oatmeal.
+When they are combined with liquid they start to form a gel-like consistency, so if you were to eat them plain the gelling process will start in your mouth… not really ideal.
+They’re much better mixed in things like smoothies or oatmeal.

 They’re a good source of: